chris-ch/llama2.clash/README.md

 ```

 The nano model has tiny dimensions (ModelDimension=8, HeadDimension=2, 2 layers) so
 every DRAM fetch is a single beat and simulation finishes quickly.
-The HC cross-check
-assertions (`P.error` on DRAM/HC mismatch) still run in both modes, so correctness is
-verified regardless of which model is used.

 To run a single test by name: